 Some DFO boards will need a 220ohm resistor soldering between DFO CLK OUT and GPU Pin 192, these boards have an 18ohm resistor at the CLK OUT pad.
 If the DFO board already has a 220ohm resistor at the CLK OUT pad replacing the 18ohm resistor, then no additional resistor is needed between DFO CLK OUT PAD and GPU PIN 192.

-The DFO will need connecting the ground and a 3.3v source to work.
+The DFO will need connecting to ground and a 3.3V source to work.

 This is an underside install location.